dinakaranonline/blog/_posts/2021-02-25-Strategies-for-deploying-Machine-Learning-Inferences-models-using-Lambda.md

 **Cons**

 1. Setup is slightly complex with the setting up of EFS and endpoints.
-Need to use Docker files.
+There's a need to use Docker files.
-1. Packaging allowed is up to a size of 10 GB only.
+2. Packaging allowed is up to a size of 10 GB.
 Inference Models that are larger than this size cannot use this approach.

 **Reference**: